After a 2 year delay we finally got to go on our long-awaited Puglia family holiday in May 2022 and it was every bit as good as we hoped it would be.

 Finally, although it’s not technically in Puglia, I have to mention Matera in this post as it’s an easy drive from Alberobello and an absolute must-see while you are in this region of Italy.

-Matera is an ancient UNESCO heritage city that is known for its cave dwellings.
-It’s believed to be the third oldest continually habited settlement in the world (after Aleppo & Jericho) and up until only a few decades ago some of those inhabitants still lived in tiny cave dwellings in what is known as the Sassi.
+Matera is one of the oldest, still inhabited cities in the world (alongside Aleppo & Jericho – some call it the “second Bethlehem”!) and up until only a few decades ago some of those inhabitants still lived in tiny cave dwellings carved into the rock.

-We visited a Casa Grotta, a museum staged like a typically furnished cave dwelling, to get a sense of what life was life in these tunnelled homes.
+While in Matera you can visit a Casa Grotta, a museum staged like a typically furnished cave dwelling, to get a sense of what life was life in these prehistoric homes.
 I couldn’t believe whole families, including the pigs & donkeys, lived in these caves up until the 1950s.
-(Residents were evacuated due to poor living conditions after Matera became known as the ‘shame of Italy’.)
+(Residents were evacuated in the 50s due to poor living conditions after Matera became known as the ‘shame of Italy’.)

 Where to stay in Puglia

 We stayed in the absolutely stunning Trullo Roverella with private pool just outside Castellana Grotte.
-I’m going to write about this place in more detail as it was a true gem but some of the things we loved about it were:
+I wrote about this place in more detail here as it was the perfect place to stay on a Puglia family holiday but, in short, some of the things we loved about it were:

 *The annexe bathroom with huge bathtub overlooking the pool